Part one of a three-part essay based on the talk I gave at Smashing Conference.

 Nothing dates faster than people’s fantasies about the future.
 This is what you get when perfectly decent, intelligent and talented men start thinking in terms of space, rather than place, and about single rather than multiple meanings.
 It’s what you get when you design for political aspirations and not real human needs.
 You get miles of jerry-built platonic nowhere infested with Volkswagens.
 This, one may reverently hope, is the last experiment of its kind.
 The utopian buck, stops here.

-Whereas the barren central plateau of Brazil served as canvas for Costa’s ego, the same might be said of Sir Christopher Wren’s plan for London.
+Whereas Brazil’s barren central plateau served as canvas for Costa’s ego, the same might be said of Sir Christopher Wren’s plan for London.
 Ravished by the Great Fire in 1666, he envisioned the creation of a beautiful Baroque city, with wide sweeping avenues, grand Piazzas, and a street plan similar to that of Paris.
 Yet, London is a peculiar, unruly beast, and not even the great Sir Christopher Wren could tame it.
 Before he had a chance to enact his plans, residents were already rebuilding their properties, following the medieval layout as they did so.

 If anyone could claim to have bought order to London, it would be a shy and retiring solicitor from Lancashire named Frank Pick.
-When Pick moved to London in 1906, the capital was home to over six million people, and its chaotic transport infrastructure was run by a number of competing companies.
+When Pick moved to London in 1906, the capital was home to over six million people, with its chaotic transport infrastructure run by a number of competing companies.

 Pick was employed by one of these, the Underground Electric Railways of London (UERL).
-At great difficulty and expense, they had constructed three new tube lines and also electrified the older steam powered underground District Railway.
+At great difficulty and expense, they had constructed three new tube lines and electrified the older steam powered underground District Railway.
 With few willing to use these new services, Pick was put in charge of their publicity.

 His next initiative was to commission a proprietary typeface the company could use to distinguish its publicity and announcements from that of other advertisers.
-In his brief for Edward Johnston, Pick stated that this new typeface should
+In his brief to Edward Johnston, Pick stated that this new typeface should

 have the bold simplicity of the authentic lettering of the finest periods and belong